HAE Iron Condor Strategy

 What is a iron condor on HAE?

 A iron condor on HAE is the iron condor strategy applied to HAE (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With HAE stock trading near $56.80, the strikes shown on this page are snapped to the nearest listed HAE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HAE stock at $90.99 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed HAE chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are HAE iron condor max profit and max loss calculated?